 Ferne Animal Sanctuary is a charity organisation who rescue and re-home animals.
 They receive no government funding and rely on fundraising through grants and donations.

-Ferne was founded by the late Nina, Duchess of Hamilton & Brandon (pictured below left) at the beginning of the Second World war.
+Ferne was founded by the late Nina Douglas-Hamilton, Duchess of Hamilton and Brandon (pictured below left) at the beginning of the Second World War.
 Her aim was to provide a temporary refuge for the animals belonging to service men and women who were shipped abroad to fight.
 Inevitably at the end of the war many owners failed to return to collect their pets and so the story of Ferne Animal Sanctuary began.

-75 years later the Sanctuary is still acting as a refuge for animals of all shapes & sizes from across the county and beyond.
+75 years later the Sanctuary is still acting as a refuge for animals of all shapes and sizes from across the county and beyond.

 The project saw us create nine interpretation panels, three of which told the story of Rona’s life and the animals she loved, with the remaining six providing educational and historical information about the Sanctuary itself and the animals they re-home.